Browsed by

 Read More Read More

-BUS TRIP TO CHEAM LAKE wetlands regional PARK
+BUS TRIP TO CHEAM LAKE WETLANDS REGIONAL PARK

-BUS TRIP TO CHEAM LAKE wetlands regional PARK
+BUS TRIP TO CHEAM LAKE WETLANDS REGIONAL PARK

 Trip report by Cynthia Crampton On September 25th, 24 members of Nature Vancouver, travelled by a chartered bus, to spend the day at the Cheam Lake Wetlands Regional Park in Rosedale, near Chilliwack.
 Members of Chilliwack Nature club, Fernando and Paulina Selles who also volunteer in the park, were our guides.
 Another volunteer showed our group some newly hatched Turtles, which were to be released later in the Day.
 We all enjoyed a day of birding and exploring.